bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 ## Installation

-This software is provided under a perpetual license to the PhenoCam US network and its users in it's basic form.
+This software is provided under a perpetual license to the PhenoCam US network and its users in its basic form.
 All other users require a **license** and/or service contract from the copyright holder, BlueGreen labs (BV) for the use of this software.
 Unlicensed use of the software or its reverse engineering is considered a violation of copyright and will be prosecuted under the US DMCA or EU Directive on Copyright in the Digital Single Market (2019/790) or other applicable law.
 By downloading and using this software you agree upon these terms.

 ### WARNING / DISCLAIMER